Why kids should learn a second language while they’re young

 Children don’t worry about their mistakes as much as adults do either.
 Because they are still usually trying to master their first language they are probably making mistakes in both, and learning from them.

-The younger they start, the longer they have to practice the language
+5. The younger they start, the longer they have to perfect the language

 Think about it, the longer you speak a language, the better you will be at it.
 So, the younger a child starts to be exposed and practice a language, the quicker they will be able to master it.
 Starting young gives a child the most crucial years to learn a second language, and then master it as they get older.